Visiting Bryce Canyon in March

-Weather conditions can be unpredictable in March, so it’s important to be well prepared before you head out on trail.
+Weather conditions can be unpredictable in March, so it’s important to be well-prepared before you head out on the trail.
 Since Bryce Canyon is at a high elevation, snow in March is likely.
 The amount of snow will dictate what equipment you need for hiking.
 In the freshly fallen snow, you’ll need snowshoes.
-If the snow has melted but ice remains on trail, it is highly recommended to wear waterproof boots with spikes to avoid potential injuries.
+If the snow has melted but ice remains on the trail, it is highly recommended to wear waterproof boots with spikes to avoid potential injuries.
 Waterproof boots and clothing will help you stay dry and happy on your hike.

 Hiking options in March depend largely on accessibility.
 If there is a snowstorm in the Park, the main road will be closed for plows beyond the Bryce Amphitheater area.
 If that is the case, you can hike the Rim Trail or the Fairyland Loop trail.
 If the road is clear, head further south and check out the Swamp Canyon Loop or the Bristlecone Loop.

 Winter backpacking in the park is permitted, but only the most experienced backpackers should venture out in these conditions.
-Check in with the rangers at the Visitor Center and make sure to purchase a backcountry permit.
+Check-in with the rangers at the Visitor Center and make sure to purchase a backcountry permit.

 weather in march

 March in Bryce Canyon is typically cold and snowy.
 The average high is 45 and the average low is 23 degrees Fahrenheit (2/-9 degrees Celsius).
 March snow accumulation is typically 17 inches on average, the same as January.
 Be prepared for winter conditions by bringing plenty of water, high-calorie snacks, and warm layers.